-Everything You Need to Know About Search Bars and Digital Merchandising Right Now
+Everything You Need To Know About E-Commerce Search Bars

 By Kait Spong

-Everything You Need to Know About Search Bars and Digital Merchandising Right Now
+Everything You Need To Know About E-Commerce Search Bars

 Table of Contents

 Your website should feel like a house party.
-Before your guests (in this scenario, your site visitors and potential customers) arrive, you’ll want to clean up any clutter and organize your food and drinks (aka your products).
+Before your guests (in this scenario, your site visitors and potential customers) arrive, you’ll want to clean up any clutter and organize your food and drinks (aka your products or services).
 As a good host, you should be on hand to direct people to where they need to go.
-The big question is, of course, how do you get your site in order before visitors knock on the front door of your homepage?
+Of course, the big question is: How do you get your e-commerce website in order before visitors knock on the front door of your homepage?

-In order to stay ahead of the curve, it’s important to understand how an investment in site search and merchandising can better your customer acquisition costs (CAC) and bridge the gap between online and offline experiences.
-Let’s take a closer look at these strategies and what to look for when applying them to your business.
+To stay ahead of the curve with your e-commerce search engine, it’s crucial to understand how an investment in site search can better your customer acquisition costs and bridge the gap between your online store and your offline one.
+Let’s take a closer glance at what site search is and what to look for in the right e-commerce site search solution.

 When it comes to in-store merchandising, physical displays of products are strategically arranged to appeal to the customer and achieve sales goals.
 Think of those lavish, vivid holiday window displays or the hard-to-deny last-minute purchases that stare at you in the checkout lane.
 Window displays and checkout lanes are prime locations with a lot of visibility inside a brick-and-mortar storefront, making them the perfect spot for “big bet” products.

 Because modern consumers want more than a product catalog hastily uploaded onto your website, your intention should be the same online as it is in store: leveraging product placement to maximize conversions.
-This can be achieved through multiple tactics, whether you’re pinning specific products to the first spot on a results page or ranking certain items higher near a particular holiday.
-Basically, your site search should be a way to place products in front of the online shopper at the most opportune time.
+This can be achieved through multiple tactics.
+For instance, you could pin specific products to the first spot on a search results page, or you could rank certain items higher near a particular holiday by creating specific search rules.
+Basically, your e-commerce site search should be another way to place products in front of the online shopper at the most opportune time.

-And, since merchandising and your search bar are two peas in the e-commerce pod, you’ll have to make sure the search bar on your commerce website is up to snuff.
+And, since merchandising and your search bar are two peas in the e-commerce pod, you’ll have to make sure the search bar on your commerce website is up to snuff and can surface relevant results that speak to your customer.
 Similar to traditional merchandising, the way you display your products is completely up to you and your business goals.
-To hit the metrics you want, it’s imperative to curate search results that guide and engage your customer, and most importantly, inspire them to take actionable steps in the sales cycle.
+To hit the metrics you want, it’s imperative to curate search results that guide and engage your customer and encourage them to make a final purchase.

 Intelligent Search Needs Semantic Understanding

-On e-commerce sites, search bars often miss out on the nuances of human speech, though.
-For example, does your site search understand the difference between a “dress shirt” and a “shirt dress?”
-The words are the same, but the order of them changes the meaning completely.
-So, the technology used to optimize your online experience needs to be as knowledgeable as your top product professional since site search is known to convert significantly better than the browsing experience.
+On e-commerce sites, product search engines often miss out on the nuances of human speech, though.
+For example, does your site search understand the difference between a “dress shirt” and a “shirt dress”?
+The words are the same, but their order changes the meaning completely.
+Your site search technology of choice should go beyond keyword matching and be as knowledgeable as your top product professional, especially since site search is known to convert significantly better than the browsing experience.

-AI-based search technology can understand your products on a deeper level and present them in ways that make sense to your end user.
-Smart search bars with extensive dictionaries and multilingual capabilities can identify words and separate product types from attributes — that means, there’ll never be a mix-up between “milk chocolate” and “chocolate milk” ever again.
+The best e-commerce site search solutions can understand your products on a deeper level and present them in ways that make sense to your end user.
+Smart search bars with extensive dictionaries and multilingual capabilities can identify words and separate product types from attributes — that means, it can tell the difference between vanilla as a scent, ingredient, or flavor.
 This type of artificial intelligence is referred to as “semantic understanding.”

 Save Time and Headaches With Automation

 That’s where automation comes in.
-An automated solution will keep your entire commerce team operating at full speed and prevent you from overloading one person or department with too much specialty information.
+E-commerce search engines will keep your company operating at full speed and prevent you from overburdening one person or department with too much specialty information.
 With the right forward-thinking tool, the contextual knowledge applied to your product catalog through semantic understanding can automate tasks and lighten the burden on your team — all while improving user experiences.
 It’s a win-win.

 The level of findability provided by an automated solution will only help your customer along their purchase journey.
 They will no longer be left to wander the virtual “aisles” of your e-commerce website, trying to find the product they need.
-Now, optimization can take your digital merchandising strategy and online product placement to a whole new level.
+Simply put, it will take your digital merchandising strategy and online product placement to a whole new level.